martinstuga/tuples4j/README.md

 # tuples4j

+This Java library is released under LGPL.
+Feel free to use, change and redistribuite it!
+Pull request are also welcome :)

 This library aims to allow developers use tuples without 2 dimension matrix or create a specific bean to represent each tuple.

 It's quite simple to use tuples4j!